Bring Shakespeare to your school!

 Romeo and Juliet, 2014 Tour

-A team of seven Shakespeare & Company actor/teachers travels to approximately 75 schools throughout the northeast, performing a 90-minute production of one of Shakespeare’s plays.
+A team of six Shakespeare & Company actor/teachers travels to approximately 75 schools throughout the northeast, performing a 90-minute production of one of Shakespeare’s plays.

 The emphasis is on language, pleasure in playing, and the relationship that exists between the actors and the audience.
 Besides the schools we visit, nearly 100 additional schools come to visit us in one of our centrally located performance venues to see the production.